mauropelucchi/unibg_mobile_and_cloud_2020/README.md

 # University of Bergamo - Mobile and Cloud Technologies 2020

-This repository contains code and data for the Apps developed during the Mobile & Cloud Tecnologies Course @ Univerty of Bergamo.
+This repository contains code and data for the Apps developed during the Mobile & Cloud Tecnologies Course @ University of Bergamo.

 # MIT License